-- Identification Period – The period during which the Exchanger must identify Replacement Property in the exchange.
+- Identification Period – The period during which the Exchanger must identify a Replacement Property in the exchange.
 The Identification Period starts on the day the Exchanger transfers the first relinquished Property and ends at midnight on the 45th day thereafter.

 - Exchange Period – The period during which the Exchanger must acquire Replacement Property in the exchange.
 The Exchange Period starts on the date the Exchanger transfers the first Relinquished Property and ends on the earlier of the 180th day thereafter or the due date (including extensions) of the Exchanger’s tax return for the year of the transfer of the Relinquished Property.